rbadrinath/FCP/README.md

 This directory contains programs used to illustrate simple programming concepts in C.
 The material here is meant to be used in conjunction with lectures in the class, not as stand alone teaching material.

+In addition to the program files listed here there is also a SCRIPT/ directory.
+That contains a detailed description of the files and the order in which they can possibly be used in lectures.

 Below we list files by topic: